 Since your genes never change, your hair color will never actually change to gray or white.
 The hair follicles instead just simply stop producing pigment.
 You can still be a redhead even if you don’t have red hair on top of your head any longer because genetically you haven’t changed.
 That’s good news for us who love being identified as the redhead.
 My grandfather was a redhead when he was younger and everyone called him “Red”.
 It’s been a long time since he’s had actual red hair, but people still call him “Red” to this day.

 Once all the hair follicles on your head lose their color completely, the hair will appear to be all white.
 This is called achromotrichia.
 This happens at different rates for different people — and sometimes, redheads face this sooner than most.
-But, this is why redheads will go white and some will go gray; or a mix of month in their lifetime.
+But, this is why redheads will go white and some will go gray, or a mix of both in their lifetime.

 Redheads actually retain their natural pigment a lot longer than other shades, so there is no need to panic about going gray or white.
 Natural red hair simply fades with age through a spectrum of colors of faded copper to rosy-blonde, then to silvery white.

 No matter what your age and whether you go gray or white, always continue to Rock it like a Redhead because you always will be (deep down inside)…a redhead forever!